 Moya, who hails from Gaoth Dobhair, County Donegal and now resides in Dublin, came from a large family of traditional singers and musicians and is a founding member of the legendary Irish folk group Clannad.
 She has also had a successful solo career, releasing numerous studio recordings over the years while participating in many successful collaborations, including artists such as the Chieftains, Bono, and Paul Brady.
 She also has significant film and television sound recording projects among her accomplishments.
 The most successful of the latter was Clannad’s Emmy-winning title cut for the 1980s British television show “Harry’s Game,” which she sang to an absolutely hushed crowd at one point in our evening.

-Like Moya, Cormac de Barra also hails from a large musical family, but from Dublin with Cork roots in his case.
+The band lineup featured the tremendous harper, Cormac de Barra.
+Like Moya, Cormac also hails from a large musical family, but from Dublin with Cork roots in his case.
 Cormac is a highly accomplished harpist with a long list of plaudits, including competition victories, a personal performance for the Emperor of Japan, residencies with major theatrical productions, and eight studio albums, including several with Moya Brennan.
-Cormac’s performance on the night included a note-perfect rendition of O’Carolan’s Concerto, a well-known, much-loved harp piece from the early 1700s.
+Cormac’s performance on the night included a note-perfect rendition of Mr. O’Connor, an intricate and expressive harp piece from the early 1700s.
 He also provided accompanying vocals on many numbers, adding a choral touch to the shimmering sound of the harps.

-The duo was preceded on stage by a young performing group from the Academy of Irish Music, who displayed their recent musical growth with aplomb.
+The quintet were preceded by a performing group from the Academy of Irish Music, who displayed their recent musical growth with aplomb.

-Thank you to Moya and Cormac, the Academy young group, and John Halliburton, our sound engineer, for an evening of beautiful music.
+Thank you to Moya, her husband and tour manager Tim Jarvis, Cormac de Barra, Aisling and Paul Jarvis, Lia Wright, the Academy of Irish Music, and Dave Unger, our sound engineer, for an evening of beautiful music.

-Thank you to Windy City Irish Radio hosts Tim Taylor and Mike Shevlin, Ireland Tonight host Maryann McTeague Keifer, The Hegarty Irish Radio Show, The O’Connor Radio Show, and the Good Morning Ireland Radio Show for their promotional assistance, we appreciate it greatly.
+Thank you to Blarney on the Air with Jack Baker and Gayle Tallackson Baker for dedicating a show to talk to us about Moya Brennan and Her Band Salon Concert and play her music, Ireland Tonight with Maryann McTeague Keifer, The Hegarty Irish Radio Hour, The O’Connor Irish Radio Show and the Good Morning Ireland Radio Show for their promotional assistance, we appreciate it greatly.

-We would also wish to say Thank you to the IAHC Board, especially Geno Cooney and Mike Hamman, and also to the IAHC staff: Laurel, Laura, Rick, Meg Buchanan, Kathy O’Neilll, and Ellen Folan for all their help.
-Big Thanks to Laura Coyle for the outstanding artwork on our poster!
+We would also wish to say Thank you to the IAHC Board, especially President Geno Cooney, and also to the IAHC staff: Meg Buchanan, Barb Malone, Maeve Burke, Kathy O’Neill Becky Tatz and Ellen Folan Moosa for all their help.
+Big Thanks to Laura Coyle for the outstanding artwork on our flyer.